camielverdult/pi_segment/README.md

 # pi_segment

-This is a small program that uses either wiringpi or the bcm2835 library to interact with Raspberry Pi GPIOs, to write out a number onto a common cathode 7-segment display.
+This is a small program that uses either WiringPi or the BCM2835 library to interact with Raspberry Pi GPIOs, to write out a number onto a common cathode 7-segment display.

 ## Installation of build tools
 ```